amplafi/amplafi-flow-client/README.md

  * 200 -- A call finished successfully.
 A call result (an object, an array, or a string might be returned as response body).
  * 400 -- An error (usually user related) happened on server.
 Usually means bad request parameters.
  * 401 -- Authorization problem.
 Usually means you're using invalid API key.
+ * 404 -- Flow not found.
+Means that the request tried to access a non existent API entry point.
  * 500 -- Server has problems.
 Contact server developers.
  * 302 -- Redirect.
 Usually not handled by client, as redirects happen automatically.